benbotto/test-repo/README.md

 #### Making an API Image

 With the prerequisites in place, we’re going to build a trivial “Hello, world” API using Node.js and Express.
-(This step is optional: you can instead use my avejidah/k8s-tutorial-api:1.0.1 image.)
 Start by making a new `k8s-tutorial-api` directory, initializing npm, and installing express and forever as dependencies.

 ```
 npm install -g yarn # Feel free to use npm instead of yarn.